Michael C. Stenger was sworn in on April 16, 2018, as the 41st United States Senate Sergeant at Arms.

 As Assistant Sergeant at Arms, Mr. Stenger was charged with overseeing security and continuity of operations policies and programs, and providing strategic and analytical assistance.
 Mr. Stenger was a 35-year veteran of the United States Secret Service (USSS), appointed in 2008 as Assistant Director for the USSS Office of Government and Public Affairs, where he administered USSS liaison activities with the United States Congress, Department of Homeland Security, other federal agencies, and members of the media and general public.

 During his career with the USSS, he served in Newark, New York City, and Washington, D.C., in protective, investigative, and staff assignments.
 Mr. Stenger served as the senior official overseeing the agency’s investigations as Assistant Director for the Office of Investigations.
 In this capacity, he developed and implemented investigative policies for cyber- and fraud-related crimes.
 He also served as Assistant Director of the Office of Protective Research, Special Agent in Charge of the Washington Field Office, Deputy Assistant Director of the Office of Investigations, and Special Agent in Charge of the Financial Crimes Division.

 Mr. Stenger was selected in 2004 as a Presidential Meritorious Rank Award recipient.
 He has also received the Vice President’s Award for Excellence in Financial Crimes Management and the Department of the Treasury Secretary’s Annual Award for Outstanding Performance in the Area of Financial Crimes.

-Mr. Stenger received his Bachelor of Arts degree from Farleigh Dickinson University in New Jersey and attained the rank of Captain in the United States Marine Corps.
+Mr. Stenger received his Bachelor of Arts degree from Fairleigh Dickinson University in New Jersey and attained the rank of Captain in the U.S. Marine Corps.